 Vice President of Clinical Services, Behavioral Health, Mecklenburg County

-Britni Eaton is a licensed clinical mental health counselor and certified supervisor (LCMHC-S) as well as a licensed clinical addictions specialist (LCAS).
-She has been employed with Monarch for more than six years, starting as a therapist on an Assertive Community Treatment team (ACTT) in 2015 before being promoted to a team lead position the following year.
+Britni Eaton is a licensed clinical mental health counselor and qualified supervisor (LCMHC-QS) as well as a licensed clinical addictions specialist (LCAS).
+She began her career at Monarch as a therapist on an Assertive Community Treatment Team (ACTT) in 2015 before being promoted to a team lead position and then Director of all Monarch's ACT Teams.
+She currently serves in a Vice President role working with all of the agency's psychiatric care providers.